 We work closely with you to develop your goals, and to assess your resources, time horizon, and tolerance for risk.
 Based on these factors, we recommend an investment strategy that is aligned with your personal situation.
 We then implement our strategy, monitor it vigilantly, and make adjustments as needed over time.
 We meet with you periodically to review your goals and financial situation, and we keep you informed of changes.
 When needed, we rebalance your investments so they remain aligned with our agreed objectives.

 In managing your investments, we maintain a long-term perspective, and strive to help reduce shorter-term, emotionally-based decisions.
-Over time, we believe our clients are best served with diversified, liquid, cost-effective strategies that are transparent and easy to understand.
+Over time, we believe our clients are best served with diversified, liquid, cost-conscious strategies that are transparent and easy to understand.

 Our investment process is transparent, and we are happy to discuss how we build and manage our strategies.
 More information fosters better alignment, and ultimately healthier investing behavior, in our view.
 Below, we outline two elements of our investment process - Asset Allocation and Investment Selection.